Finnish for busy people

 Wordtype B

-savuke savukkeissa tavoite tavoitteilla soitin soittimilla
+savuke savukkeissa tavoite tavoitteilla

-opas oppailla rakas rakkailta puhallin puhaltimissa
+opas oppailla rakas rakkailta

-keitin keittimissä hammas hampaissa allas altaissa
+keitin keittimille hammas hampaissa

 I have a separate article on wordtype B.